 - All of the chemicals are compatible and will not react with each other;

 - Each chemical/mixture is packaged according to the requirements listed above;

-- A MSDS is provided for each chemical/mixture; and
+- A SDS is provided for each chemical/mixture; and

 - There is sufficient cushioning material placed between each intermediate package to prevent breakage during shipment.